'Conquer The Crater' bring athletes to Sudbury from across the country

 On Saturday, participants took part in a triathlon while athletes on Sunday participated in either a 5 or 21km trail run.

-“This is a world qualifier one of only four stops on the Xterra World circuit in Canada this year,” says John Macdonald, Conquer the Crater organizer.
+"This is a world qualifier one of only four stops on the Xterra World circuit in Canada this year," John Macdonald, the Conquer the Crater organizer, said.

 “I saw that, that was an option.
 I’ve lived in Hawaii a few times so to go back would be amazing just gotta figure out funding,” said Werger.